-The mission of the Office of Postdoctoral Initiatives is to continually work with faculty to create the most positive and supportive climate and culture.
+The mission of the Office of Graduate Student and Postdoctoral Initiatives is to continually work with faculty to create the most positive and supportive climate and culture.
 Our specific goals are to:

 - Build community and give greater visibility to postdoctoral scholars;